ptsteadman/notebook/essays/gray-man-style.md

-The transition from Phase 0 to Phase 3 is assumed to be inevitable, and also assumes that as society collapses, carrying weapons and supplies will be more necessary and more common, and thus acceptable to the gray man.
+The transition from Phase 0 to Phase 3 is assumed to be inevitable, and also assumes that as society collapses, carrying weapons and supplies will be more common, and thus more acceptable to the gray man.
 But, because chaos often emerges rapidly (SurvialThinkTank tellingly uses the example of "racially-motivated flash mobs" [2]), gray man style is often transformable in some way, to enable transitions between different balances of stealth and kit in evolving situations.

-The gray man concept seems to have been developed in reaction to percieved "survivalist hate".
-A survival course taught by an individual known as "Selco" who reportedly survived the Balkan war emphasizes the fact that at the beginning of the conflict, many well-prepared people helped out their neighbors by giving away supplies.
-Weeks later, most were robbed or even murdered, with the justification that the well-prepared individuals were somehow guilty of hoping for or catalyzing the conflict.
+The gray man concept seems to have been developed in reaction to the percieved threat of "survivalist hate".
+A survival course taught by an individual known as Selco emphasizes his experience in the Balkan war, where many well-prepared people helped out their neighbors by giving away supplies, and were rewarded weeks later by being robbed or even murdered.
+Selco says that the theives justified their actions by saying that the well-prepared individuals were somehow guilty of hoping for or catalyzing the conflict.
 Or, another writer simply asks readers to think back to high school, where those who "were prepared for the test were called nerds" and hated for it.
 [16]

 Selco emphasizes that being grey is a lifestyle that begins even before shit hits the fan.
 He goes so far as to recommend that parents keep supplies and